-With respect to the question of where in the development cycle the notion of agents is used, most of the systems presented up to now take kind of a middle-out approach: All of them have an agent-based description of the system's components.
-This description is partly motivated by a functional decomposition from an IT point of view, and partly a result of reflecting real-world entities (users, groups, etc.) in the system.
-Some of these architectures are then implemented using "conventional" software technology, others build upon dedicated agent platforms.
-Only a few of the described systems complement their architectures with an agent-based KM methodology for guiding the development of such a system in an organizational context.
+With respect to the question of where in the development cycle the notion of agents is used (cf. Section 2.1), most of the systems presented up to now take a kind of middle-out approach: All of them have an agent-based description of the system's components.
+This description is partly motivated by a functional decomposition from an IT point of view and partly a result of reflecting real-world entities (users, groups, etc.) in the system.
+Some of these architectures are then implemented using "conventional" software technology (e.g., most user interface agents), others build upon dedicated platforms for agent systems (e.g., based on the FIPA13 specifications).
+Only a few of the described systems complement their architectures with an agent-based Knowledge Management methodology for guiding the development of such a system in an organizational context (e.g., Edamok, stemming from the general MAS methodology Tropos and developing it towards KM).